sous-chefs/visualstudio/README.md

 - Windows Server 2012 R2

 ### Windows Server 2008 SP1 and Windows 7
 For Windows7 SP1 and Windows Server 2008 SP1 you must first install [KB2664825](http://support.microsoft.com/kb/2664825), otherwise the VS installer will reboot in the middle of the installation.
+See [Save yourself from insanity: Visual Studio 2012 silent install](https://gshaw0.wordpress.com/2013/09/06/save-yourself-from-insanity-visual-studio-2012-silent-install/) for more details.
 To avoid this it is recommended that you first install [SQL CE 4](http://www.microsoft.com/en-us/download/details.aspx?id=17876).
 You can install SQL CE 4 via Chef using the [sqlce cookbook](http://community.opscode.com/cookbooks/sqlce).

 # Usage